sculptor body

 Overall, I think they’ve managed to pull off a clean design that looks better than the sum of its parts.

 When I first unboxed this model, I was pleasantly surprised.
-It seemed more elegant compared to the 078 version featured in several YouTube videos over the last six months.
+It actually seemed more elegant compared to the bigger 078 version with its petite form factor.

 The hopper of the 078 has a somewhat shiny and gaudy look, while the one on the 064s appears more refined, and dare I say: sculpted.